Accenture/mercury/guides/CHAPTER-3.md

 ## Defining a REST endpoint

-The "rest" section of the rest.yaml configuration file may contain one or more REST endpoint as an array of maps.
+The "rest" section of the rest.yaml configuration file may contain one or more REST endpoints.

 A REST endpoint may look like this: